-- A. Permit Review.
-WCFs approved through the permit review shall meet all standards in this Code and all applicable standards in the Town of Castle Rock Transportation Design Criteria Manual and all other applicable technical criteria manuals. - B. SDP Administrative Review.
-WCFs approved through the SDP Administrative review process shall meet all standards in this Code. - C. UBSR Public Hearing.
+A. Permit Review.
+WCFs approved through the permit review process shall meet all standards in this Code, all applicable standards in the Town of Castle Rock Transportation Design Criteria Manual, and all other applicable technical criteria manuals.

+- B. SDP Administrative Review.
+WCFs approved through the SDP Administrative review process shall meet all standards in this Code. - C. USR Public Hearing.
 The Town shall consider the following for Use by Special Review approvals.
-The Town may waive or reduce these criteria if it concludes a waiver or reduction better suits the goals of this Article. - 1.
+The Town may waive or reduce these criteria if it concludes a waiver or reduction better suits the goals of this Chapter. - 1.
 Height and size of the proposed WCF. - 2.
-Proximity of the WCF to residential structures and residential district boundaries. - 3.
+Proximity of the WCF to residential structures and residential zoning district boundaries. - 3.
 Nature of uses on adjacent and nearby properties. - 4.
 Compatibility with the surrounding topography. - 5.
 Compatibility with the surrounding tree coverage and foliage. - 6.
 Design of the WCF, with particular reference to design characteristics that have the effect of reducing or eliminating visual obtrusiveness. - 7.
-Proposed ingress and egress.
+Proposed access.

-17.60.080: - Operational Standards.
+17.60.080 Operational standards.

-A. Federal Requirements.
+- A. Federal Requirements.
 All WCFs shall meet the current standards and regulations of the FAA, the FCC and any other agency of the federal government with the authority to regulate WCFs.
 If such standards and regulations are changed, then the owners of the WCF governed by this Chapter shall bring such facility into compliance with such revised standards and regulations within the time period mandated by the controlling federal agency.
 To this effect, all applications for WCFs shall include, without limitation, the following:

+- 1. A Radio Frequency Emissions Letter.

+- 2. A Signal Interference Letter.